odoo/documentation/ecommerce/shopper_experience/paypal.rst

   Otherwise a confirmed invoice will be automatically generated when the transaction is completed.

-* Run a test transaction from Odoo using the sandbox personal account.
+* Run a test transaction from Twenty20 using the sandbox personal account.

 .. seealso::